VMichailidis/vortex-container/README.md

 ### 2. Mount and run the container

-The following commands will start the container, mount the vortex repo to a local directory and start an interactive shell inside the container respectively
+The following commands will start the container, mount the vortex repo to a local directory and start an interactive shell inside the container respectively.
+Make sure that the directory `./container` exists inside the folder where you cloned this repo.

 ```
   just start